arturonline/docs/Javascript/this.md

 [Original link](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/)

 In JavaScript `this` is the current execution context of a function.
-There is 4 invocation types:
+There are 4 invocation types:

 1. **Function** invocation: `alert('Hello World!')`
 1. **Method** invocation: `console.log('Hello World!')`